 Whole Health sounds good in theory, but how to you actually bring it into the real world?
 You may have already explored how Whole Health can influence your own self-care practices, but what about the care of your Veterans?
 How is a Whole Health visit different from a standard medical visit?

 Chapters 2 and 3 of the Passport to Whole Health introduce the “Key Principles of Personal Health Planning” (Figure 1).
-While those chapters cover theory (and it is probably best to read them first), this overview focuses more on actual practice.
-It answers practical questions, such as “How does a busy clinician use the key principles of personal health planning when time and energy are in short supply?,” by providing an example of a Whole Health visit.
-As you work through this narrative, pause every so often to ask how you can tailor what you are learning to suit your own practice style.
+While those chapters cover the theoretical benefits of Whole Health (and it is probably best to read them first), this overview focuses more on actual practice.
+Here, we will answer practical questions, such as “How does a busy clinician apply key principles of personal health planning with such limited time during clinic visits.
+As you work through this narrative, pause every so often to ask how you can tailor what you are learning to your practice style.

 Figure 1.
 The Key Principles of Personal Health Planning

-While this overview focuses on an encounter between one clinician and one patient, assuming the patient has never heard of Whole Health before, Whole Health truly requires a team effort.
+While this overview offers the example of an encounter between one clinician and one patient, and assumes the patient has never heard of Whole Health before, Whole Health truly requires a team effort.
 As they say, “It takes a village to practice Whole Health.”
-Therefore, throughout the overview, there are reminders to consider how a patient’s entire team can work together to make the process more successful.
-In a Whole Health System, a Whole Health Coach or Peer Partner may have already started the planning process with a Veteran before they ever see the clinician.
+Therefore, throughout the overview, we have provided suggestions about how a patient’s entire team can work together to make the process more successful.
+In a well-functioning Whole Health System, a Whole Health Coach or Peer Partner may have already started the planning process with a Veteran before they meet the clinician.
 The Veteran may be independently involved in various well-being programs (e.g., meditation courses, Whole Health group visits, or Whole Health Coaching).
 Several members of a patient’s care team, from across disciplines, contribute to the patient’s Personal Health Plan (PHP); it is not the responsibility of any one clinician to complete the entire process.
 Since the PHP is continuously evolving, the ideal is for the plan to follow Veterans wherever they go in the VA system, as part of the Electronic Medical Record (EMR).

 Meet the Veteran

 This overview is built around the experiences of a 68-year old Vietnam Veteran named Bob, who has received care from the VA for years.
-Note: The information (including a dialog between Bob and his clinician during a Whole Health visit) are highlighted on a yellow background, in case you want to focus only on the Veteran vignette itself.
+Note: His experience (including a dialog between Bob and his clinician during a Whole Health visit) is highlighted with a yellow background, in case you want to focus on the Veteran vignette.

 - Insulin resistance.
-His hemoglobin A1c is climbing, and he is on his way to having metabolic syndrome.
+His hemoglobin A1c is climbing, and he is developing metabolic syndrome.

-- Bob has a few flashbacks a week, and it affects his sleep.
+- PTSD: Bob has a few flashbacks per week, and it affects his sleep.